 - 1. Protect the guest's clothing by appropriately draping them. - 2.
 Ask the guest to remove any jewelry, hair accessories, glasses, etc. - 3.
 Keep any and all chemicals away from the eyes.
 In case of eye contact with chemicals, thoroughly rinse eyes with cold water. - 4.
-Wear gloves when working with chemicals. - 5.
-Remember that anything containing chemically active ingredients must be used carefully to avoid injury to you and your client.
+Wear gloves when working with chemicals.

+5. Remember that anything containing chemically active ingredients must be used carefully to avoid injury to you and your client.

-STUDENT PROFESSIONAL DEVELOPMENT GUIDELINES
+FUTURE PROFESSIONAL DEVELOPMENT GUIDELINES

-All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School Tulsa.
+The Future Professional must commit to and follow the Future Professional Development Guidelines during their enrollment in school.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.
+Failure to follow these guidelines may result in a coaching under the Future Professional Advisory Policy and may result in termination without prior warning.